‘You don’t need to be an artist to be creative’

 Remember, irrespective of your skill level, be creative, express yourself, and most importantly, have fun in the process.

-Despite its simple nature that requires little effort skill or time, doodling can have a powerful impact on our minds and emotions.
+Despite its simple nature that requires little effort, skill or time, doodling can have a powerful impact on our minds and emotions.
 In a study conducted by psychologist Jackie Andrade in 2010, doodling was found to maintain the right level of stimulus to keep our brains actively engaged, enhancing memory recall in participants.

-Beyond combating boredom, doodling emerges as a multifaceted activity linked to memory enhancement, improved concentration, source of inspiration, reduction in negative thinking, and easing of physical tension.
-While it may seem like a purposeless endeavour on the surface, delving into doodling unveils a range of benefits that contribute to cognitive and psychological well-being.
+While it may seem like a purposeless activity on the surface, doodling offers a range of benefits that may contribute to cognitive and psychological well-being.

-Engaging in movement is a creative endeavour accessible to all, not just seasoned dancers.
+Engaging in movement is a creative method accessible to all, not just seasoned dancers.
 Dancing provides a unique opportunity to connect with our bodies and inner selves, offering a meditative or cathartic experience that grounds us in the present moment.

 Intrinsic to human beings, movement has been used throughout history, with ancient cultures incorporating dance into rituals and ceremonies.
-Classes like 5RhythmsⓇ and Chakra DanceⓇ leverage body movement as a gateway to heightened awareness and well-being.
+Classes like 5Rhythms Ⓡ and Chakra DanceⓇ leverage body movement as a gateway to heightened awareness and well-being.

 Here are a couple of simple ways to start expressing yourself through movement: